 Several times a day I have a new idea.
 I think about the best possible design for a dog refuge that can be made up of A-frame solar heated kennels.
 I think about creating a writing retreat with one main yurt as a common house and several solo areas that are vintage RVs.
 I think about a combo where writing retreaters can bring their dogs to help them reflect.
 I think about the prototypes I have made of an online portfolio systems that gives all of New England the infrastructure needed for the new mandated system of proficiency-based high school graduation.
 I think about developing more cooperatively run Colleges.
 I think about teaching love through collaborative rubrics.
 I think about social entrepreneurialism as a way to run government.
 I think about how Radio Vieques and how WGDR in Vermont can work together to construct and broadcast creative media while also stopping the U.S. from testing bombs on the island.
 I also wonder about hard apple cider infusions with herbs in bottles that tell the story of each tree that gave its apples to the cause.
 I think about supporting a youth corps of media makers and broadcasters working around the world solving problems with recorders of all kinds with musical scores of their own design.
 I think of schools built out of trash.
 I wonder about the family stories that encourage assimilation and the ones that teach resistance and how these line up based on ancestry, race, and language.
 I wonder why the notion of GAP year has become a concept.
 I would like to explore ways to encourage colleges to require dissertations to be comic books.

 I am a collaborator and I embrace ideas, even ones considered to be bad ones.
 I do so because the concepts of good and bad can always be challenged.
 I also appreciate playing with models of inquiry and love most people.
 Being on a team of humans who have a willingness to playfully indulge as I do will be remarkable and synchronistic.
-I know I will contribute not only to the out-put of Media Lab (strange and remarkable combinations of thought, idea, concept, and being), but also provide notable benefit to the Media Lab culture fortifying its joyous risk taking nimble hearted and headed workshopping.
-I know I will be an exact fit in a way that stimulates and challenges as well as enhances and enriches.
+I know I will contribute not only to the products of an innovative learning community though contributions of strange and remarkable combinations of thought, idea, concept, and being; and also provide notable benefit to the the process of constructing place and space.
+I do this through fortifying joyous risk-taking and nimble-hearted and headed artistry as well as logistical and disciplined thought, planning, and action.